How to Create a Cryptocurrency - Coindoo

 Next up is the logo.
 It will be the first graphical element of your identity that investors will see.
 When you enter the cryptocurrency market, you must ensure your logo is easily identifiable and looks good in a small format on listings.
 Nowadays, cryptocurrency exchanges and listings are essential.

 Effective branding may kickstart a project and keep it flying.
-In the days, DogeCoin (DOGE) took an internet meme and turned it into a cryptocurrency.
+In the days, Dogecoin (DOGE) took an internet meme and turned it into a cryptocurrency.
 The well-known Shiba Inu meme was used to brand the coin, and the community found it quite entertaining and chose to support it massively.

 While Dogecoin got listed on big exchanges like Binance and Coinbase and flourished in the top 10 cryptos, the concept of the doge meme-coin seems to be replicated by DogeCash and DogeToken.
 By looking at CoinMarketCap, the two new currencies don’t seem to be doing well.
 This situation may illustrate the importance of being original and innovative when trying to create a new cryptocurrency.